RahulDasari1/rocso/README.md

-# ROCSO Event Management - Website
+# COS5 Event Management - Website

 ![image](https://github.com/user-attachments/assets/ded1feb8-8966-4fe5-a6ed-e24f78f72f87)

 ## Overview
-ROCSO is a premier event management company dedicated to creating unforgettable experiences for corporate events, weddings, concerts, and private gatherings.
+COS5 is a premier event management company dedicated to creating unforgettable experiences for corporate events, weddings, concerts, and private gatherings.
 Our website serves as a hub for clients to explore our services, view past events, and get in touch with our team.

 ## Features
-- **Home Page:** Introduction to ROCSO and our mission.
+- **Home Page:** Introduction to COS5 and our mission.
 - **About Us:** Insight into our company, values, and team.
 - **Services:** Detailed descriptions of event planning services, including corporate events, weddings, social gatherings, and entertainment.
 - **Portfolio:** Showcase of past events with images and testimonials.